Unit 1: Grade 09 Exploring Technologies - Careers and Safety

 Safety

-In this unit, we will review the PDF General Safety Presentation to get an overview of safety concerns students should be aware of in the school and classroom.
-Students will review and sign a PDF General Safety Contract then take home to parents to also review and sign.
+In this unit, we will review the General Safety Presentation to get an overview of safety concerns students should be aware of in the school and classroom.
+Students will review and sign a General Safety Contract then take home to parents to also review and sign.
 Safety awareness and lessons in this class will be on-going throughout the course, and specific to each project so that it is fresh in your minds when starting work on that specific project.
-To assist with this a PDF Safety Passport Checklist is also handed out for an overview of specific safety concerns in the shop and classroom to organize and keep track of when and who has been successfully taught and has demonstrated safe use of that tool, equipment, and/or process.
+To assist with this a Safety Passport Checklist is also handed out for an overview of specific safety concerns in the shop and classroom to organize and keep track of when and who has been successfully taught and has demonstrated safe use of that tool, equipment, and/or process.

 Mini Safety Posters